 The contents of travel First Aid kits should be appropriate to the circumstances under which they are likely to be used.
-In most cases, the items listed below will suffice.
+The following list is based on the HSE recommendations and goes beyond the recommended minimum provision of first-aid items and will be present in each First Aid box:

-- A leaflet giving general advice on first aid. - 10 individually wrapped sterile adhesive dressings (assorted sizes). - Six individually wrapped sterile adhesive dressings (assorted sizes). - Two large (approximately 18cm x 18 cm) sterile individually wrapped unmedicated wound dressings. - Two individually wrapped triangular bandages (preferably sterile). - Four safety pins. - One pair of disposable gloves
+- A leaflet giving general advice on first aid. - 10 individually wrapped sterile adhesive dressings (assorted sizes). - Two sterile eye pads. - Two individually wrapped triangular bandages (preferably sterile). - Four safety pins. - Two large (approximately 18cm x 18 cm) sterile individually wrapped unmedicated wound dressings. - Two pairs of disposable gloves of different sizes. - A pair of scissors. - Micropore adhesive tape. - Five sachets of sterile normal saline (0.9%).

-Non-prescription medication may be added to Travel First Aid kits, although the non-prescription medication should always remain within the original box.
+Non-prescription medication (specifically paracetamol, ibuprofen and cetirizine) should be added to Travel First Aid kits with the non-prescription medication should always remain within the original box.
 The Travel First Aid kits will be prepared by a member of the School Surgery team: the trip leader will be required to sign the boxes out of Surgery and return them to Surgery at the end of the trip.